Xicheng, Beijing

-The Xidan commercial district, Beijing Financial Street (Jinrongjie), Beihai Park, Jingshan Park, Shichahai and Zhongnanhai are within its jurisdiction.
+The Xidan commercial district, Beijing Financial Street, Beihai Park, Jingshan Park, Shichahai, and Zhongnanhai are all within its jurisdiction.
 The popular Houhai bar area is also in Xicheng Precinct.
 Before the 1911 Revolution, most royalty and aristocrats resided in the precinct.
 The oldest Catholic church in Beijing, the Cathedral of the Immaculate Conception is located in Xicheng.

 Administrative divisions

 There are 15 subdistricts in the district:

 Economy

 COSCO has its headquarters in the Ocean Plaza building in Xicheng.
 The Xinhua News Agency has its headquarters in the Dacheng Plaza (大成大厦 Dàchéng Dàshà) in Xicheng.

 In addition Bank of China, China Construction Bank, the State Grid Corporation of China, China National Nuclear Corporation, and Taikang Life Insurance also have their headquarters in Xicheng.

 Government

 The Chinese Ministry of Education is headquartered in Xidan, Xicheng District.

 The Chinese Academy of Sciences is headquartered in Xicheng District.

 The China Food and Drug Administration is headquartered in Xicheng District.

 The Hong Kong and Macau Affairs Office headquarters is in Xicheng District.
 The Office of the Government of the HKSAR in Beijing is in Xicheng District.